NuSTAR as an Axion Helioscope

-For the coronal magnetic field, we use the publicly available model from the Predictive Science Inc. (PSI) MHD simulation relative to the July 2nd, 2019 solar eclipse~\cite{ps2017}, when the Sun was in a quiet phase, as it was during our observation (see Appendix~\ref{sec:results_corona} for more details).
-The PSI simulation provides a three-dimensional model of the coronal magnetic field up to an altitude $h=29R_\odot$.
-To extract $\langle|B_\perp|\rangle$, we determine from the 3D model the component of the magnetic field perpendicular to the line of sight from Earth pointing towards the center of the Sun, averaged over a perpendicular disk of radius $0.1R_\odot$, corresponding to our signal region.
-We repeat this procedure 120 times, successively rotating the model by an azimuthal angle of $3^\circ$.
-Finally, for each $h$, we take the median of the 120 possible values of $\langle |B_\perp|\rangle$ to obtain the result shown by the orange line on the top panel of Fig.~\ref{fig:models}.
+For modeling the coronal magnetic field, we utilize the publicly available Predictive Science Inc. (PSI) MHD simulation corresponding to the solar eclipse of July 2, 2019~\cite{ps2017}, and apply it to the quiet phase of solar activity of our observations.
+See Supplemental Material (SM) for further details~\cite{supplemental_jra}.
+The PSI simulation provides a 3D representation of the coronal magnetic field up to an altitude of $h=29 R_\odot$.
+To obtain $\langle|B_\perp|\rangle$, we extract the perpendicular component of the magnetic field relative to the Earth-Sun line of sight, averaged over a disk of radius $0.1R_\odot$ centered on our signal region, as represented by the orange line in the top panel of Fig.~\ref{fig:models}.
+We perform a power-law interpolation between the photospheric and coronal magnetic field models (dashed line in the top panel of Fig.~\ref{fig:models}), which is further validated by the Potential-Field-Source-Surface (PFSS) model for the specific day of our observation~\cite{pffs6}, denoted by the green line in the top panel of Fig.~\ref{fig:models}.

-The Predictive Science simulation does not have the resolution to determine the behavior of the magnetic field below $h\sim 0.1R_\odot$, while the model from~\cite{Rempel_2014} is reliable for $h<400$~km.
-There is no firm knowledge of the magnetic field between these two regions.
-Therefore, we choose a simple power law interpolation, indicated in the top part of Fig.~\ref{fig:models} by a dotted line.
-The resulting perpendicular magnetic field strength is about 1.4~G at an altitude of 10,000~km.
-The magnetic field in this region is most relevant to the conversion probability for ALP masses $\gtrsim 10^{-4}$~eV.